Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 a context for that information, a way to separate the important from the non-important.

-For the past 4,500 years, classical studies have provided the educational framework that has been partly responsible for the amazing progress of the West.
+, classical studies have provided the educational framework that has been partly responsible for the amazing progress of the West.

-African-Egypto-Nubian, Arab-Muslim-Moorish Classical studies have also helped generations of students to become thoughtful, engaged, and responsible citizens.
+African-Nabta Playa-Egypto-Nubian, Arab-Muslim-Moorish Classical studies have also helped generations of students to become thoughtful, engaged, and responsible citizens.

 In the last thirty years, the classical tradition has been almost completely abandoned, replaced by more "relevant" subjects.
 CADIA-UHS will introduce high school students to the classical tradition by requiring two years of Latin, a subject that is